 Introduction 1.
 Emotion 2.
 Laughter and delight 3.
-Moral instruction and wisdom 4.
+Wisdom and moral instruction 4.
 Sublimity Conclusion

 Routledge Engagements with Literature is a series that presents engagement as a means of discovery.
 Unlike other books that simply provide references and overviews, this series offers students and instructors new ways to engage with the literature they are studying, teaching, or researching.
 Each book balances foundational information and key topics with new developments and trends while also looking forward to work yet to be done, offering different or challenging approaches and perspectives.